By Hallie Levine Sklar

 If you've been treated for breast cancer, you should keep doing breast self-exams, checking the treated area and your other breast each month.
 You should tell your doctor about any changes right away.

 Also, keep getting regular mammograms.
+In some screening centers, three-dimensional mammograms are available in addition to traditional digital mammograms.
 If genetic tests show you have the BRCA mutations, you may also need an MRI of your breast.
 Talk to your doctor about the best screening tests for you.

 Breast changes that might be a recurrence include: